Haybu/spring-boot-actuator-rsocket-proxy/README.md

 }
 ```

 The client would automatically map routes to exposed actuator endpoints.
-You can view all mapped routes to actuator
+You can log out and view all mapped routes to actuator
-endpoints logged out setting `logging.level.io.agilehandy.actuator.rsocket.client` in your properties file.
+endpoints by setting `logging.level.io.agilehandy.actuator.rsocket.client=DEBUG` in your properties file.

 An endpoint route takes a form of: `baseRoot.endpointId.operation.[parameter-name *]`
 where the baseRoot defaults to a value of `actuator`